tobyhodges/lesson-sprint-recommendations/tools.md

   Members of The Carpentries community can create a channel for discussion around development of their lesson in [the organisation's Slack workspace](https://swc-slack-invite.herokuapp.com/)

+## Further reading

+These and many other tools that could be useful for organising and running your sprint are also described in [the Tools for Remote Collaboration](https://the-turing-way.netlify.app/collaboration/remote-collab/remote-collab-tools.html) chapter of [The Turing Way](https://the-turing-way.netlify.app/).